-- Customer's administrative contact person is verified to have Contract Signer role like specified in CA/Browser Forum EV specification - 2) Two CA representatives will verify each component in EV order - 3) Company verification process follow stricter rules like specified in CA/Browser Forum EV specification - Pre-verified data has shorter expiration time like specified in CA/Browser Forum EV specification - CA may use other verification rules to guarantee that EV order is properly verified and it is following all rules listed in CA/Browser Forum EV specification web form or via Telia verifies host domain name/IP address ownership or control of those by using methods listed in Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates.
-Telia verifies that the administrative contact person defined in the certificate Seal order via web application is employed by the Customer by calling the contact person via form the Customer's PBX number or by making a call to some other verified number in the organization, which is looked up from a directory maintained by a trusted party.
+Telia verifies host domain name/IP address ownership or control of those by using methods listed in Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates. form Telia verifies that the administrative contact person defined in the certificate application is employed by the Customer by calling the contact person via the Customer's PBX number or by making a call to some other verified number in the organisation, which is looked up from a directory maintained by a trusted party.
 Authorization of the administrative and technical contact persons may also be based on attorney letter or FullSSL agreement from the actual Customer.
 In that case CA will verify the origin of the authorization document by verification phone call.
-In addition Applicant representative identity is verified using a strong identity proofing, based on a face-to-face meeting with the representative of the Applicant, or on a procedure that provides an equivalent assurance (e.g. by means of a secure video communication or using nationally accepted authentication (e.g. Telia Tunnistus identification) where face-to-face authentication has been a prerequisite or using trusted partner to do the same on behalf of Telia).
+In addition Applicant representative identity is verified using a strong identity proofing, based on a face-to-face meeting with the representative of the Applicant, or on a procedure that provides an equivalent assurance (e.g. by means of a secure video communication or using nationally accepted authentication (e.g. Telia Tunnistus identification) where face-to- face authentication has been a prerequisite or using trusted partner to do the same on behalf of Telia).
 CA will always verify that the Customer's administrative contact person approves the subscriber agreement at least once including information about Customer responsibilities, private key storage solution and Company details.
-In Seal certificate web order all order details are verified
+In Seal certificate web order all order details are verified each time by CA.